HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/r_Orient_Me_setup_pers_vols_HA.md

-# Setting up persistent volumes on a high availability deployment \(NFS\) {#r_Orient_Me_setup_pers_vols .reference}
+# Setting up persistent volumes on a high availability deployment \(NFS\) {#r_Orient_Me_setup_pers_vols_HA .reference}

-Use these guidelines to help you set up persistent volumes for middleware infrastructure such as Solr/Zookeeper, MongoDB, Customizer, and Elasticsearch for a high availability deployment.
+Use these guidelines to help you set up persistent volumes for middleware infrastructure such as Zookeeper, MongoDB, Customizer, and OpenSearch for a high availability deployment.

 ## Requirements for persistent volumes { .section}